 If you take away one thing, make it this: it is both possible and necessary to hire a diverse team.
 Diverse teams build better products because they are better teams.
 Strengthening your hiring pipeline is a lot of work but it is ultimately all about values, and having the message come from the top.

 All tech companies can and should develop a process that brings diversity to your team.
+This goes beyond just hiring more women in tech, you need people from all walks of life.
 A diverse and well-reasoned top of funnel will result in the strongest team possible, and will ultimately reflect the company that you want to build.

 About the author: